Friedrich Schoenfelder

-Friedrich Schoenfelder (17 October 1916 – 14 August 2011) was a German actor and voice artist.
+Friedrich Schoenfelder (17 October 1916 – 14 August 2011) was a German actor.

 Schoenfelder was born in Sorau/Lower Lusatia and died in Berlin.
 He was 94.
 He was the German dubbing voice of David Niven and Vincent Price.
-In the German version of Star Wars (film) he voiced Peter Cushing as Grand Moff Tarkin, a role that Schoenfelder would reprise in the 2008 German radio play Dark Lord (based on James Lucenos novel Dark Lord: The Rise of Darth Vader) - ISBN 978-3-8291-2157-6.
+In the German version of Star Wars, he voiced Peter Cushing as Grand Moff Tarkin, a role that Schoenfelder would reprise in the 2008 German audio drama Dark Lord (based on James Lucenos novel Dark Lord: The Rise of Darth Vader) - ISBN 978-3-8291-2157-6.